gitpan/Text-NSP/Testing/huge-count/README.txt

 Run error-op.sh to run all test cases testB*.sh

 Test B1:	Tests huge-count when input contains more than one directory

-Test B2:	Tests huge-count when a single plain file is provided without
-		--split

 3. Conclusions: